billyxs/notes.md/vim/CHEAT_SHEET.md

-fg         " go back to to suspended vim session g <Ctrl-g> " show file info based on the cursor position ga         " print ascii value of char under cursor in decimal, hexidecimal, octal, and digraph if applicable
+fg         " go back to to suspended vim session g <Ctrl-g> " show file info based on the cursor position ga         " print ascii value of char under cursor in decimal, hexidecimal, octal, and digraph if applicable gx         " open url under the cursor in a browser

 ```